FedCor: Correlation-Based Active Client Selection Strategy for Heterogeneous Federated Learning: Methodology

-In Eq.~\ref{eq:post_criterion}, term (A) and (B) are the single-iteration selection criterion in Eq.~\ref{eq:sim_selection} of client $k'$ and $k_1$, respectively.
+\textbf{(ii) Multi-Iteration.} In \cref{eq:post_criterion}, term (A) and (B) are the single-iteration selection criterion in \cref{eq:sim_selection} of client $k'$ and $k_1$, respectively.
 Since we have maximized (B) when selecting client $k_1$, term (B) is usually positive.
 Therefore, the selection of $k'$ does not only consider its correlations with other clients ($r_{ik'}$), but also prefers the clients that have small correlations $r_{k_1k'}$ with the previous selected client $k_1$.
-This criterion penalizes selection redundancy and leads to a client selection with diverse datasets, which makes the training process more stable and robust.
-Since clients with similar datasets generate similar local updates, selecting redundant clients only brings marginal gains to the global model performance or even drives the optimization into local optimum.
-This selection preference is also demonstrated in the toy example in Figure~\ref{fig:toy}, where our method chooses one positive point and one negative point as the optimal selection does.
+This criterion penalizes selection redundancy and leads to a client selection with diverse data, which reduces the variance and makes the training process more stable.
+Since clients with similar data generate similar local updates, selecting redundant clients only brings marginal gains to the global performance or would even drive the optimization into bad local optimum.
+This selection preference is also demonstrated in \cref{fig:toy}, where FedCor chooses one positive and one negative point as the optimal selection does.